YosfKenawy/GSoC-2026-vlc-report/README.md

 ### The HTTP Status

 The tests needed a way to check the state of each action done: is the video actually paused or the player view in fullscreen?
-And because the accessible value isn't exposed, so by using the HTTP server interface in VLC made it easier to get the state of the player by using `--extraintf=http`, which exposes a status.xml endpoint that returns the current playback state as XML
+And because the accessible value isn't exposed, so by using the HTTP server interface in VLC made it easier to get the state of the player by using `--extraintf=http`, which exposes a status.xml endpoint that returns the current playback state as XML.

 I built an `HttpStatus` class that reads this endpoint with an HTTP basic auth handler, parses the XML, and exposes methods like get_state(), get_volume(), get_loop(), and more to be used for different tests.
 This catches cases where the UI looks right, but the backend is out of sync.